hazah/activeview/README.md

 #### Enter _Active View_...

-Active View is an application mini-framework that includes the missing components for creating views according to the
+Active View is an application mini-framework that includes the components for creating views according to the
 [Model-View-Presenter (MVP)](https://en.wikipedia.org/wiki/Model-view-presenter)
 pattern.